 And with the wind went the air fueling the fire, snuffing the flames in one go.
 Were once there had been a raging inferno of a building now stood only ruined remains.
 The few scant walls that had withstood the initial collapse were now gone.
 Blown away with the fire, thanks to the beastly wind.
 Only the roof remained as it fell were the house used to be, crumbling into itself.

-Once on the ground Naruto had to shield his eyes from the blaze, while he barely registered the flames licking at his bare skin.
+Once on the ground Naruto had to shield his eyes from the blaze, barely registering the flames licking at his bare skin.
 Before he had even stood to his full height from his crouch, Naruto was trying to think of ways to disperse the flames enough that he could get the children out, if only he could ask Kurama.
-It was due to his longing that he could ask Kurama for a suggestion , that he remembered his fights alongside the giant fox.
+It was due to his wish that he could ask his partner for a suggestion that he remembered his fights alongside the giant fox.

 His thoughts focused on the aptly named tailed beast shockwave.
 A move so powerful that it displaced air knocking projectiles and other jutsus away.
 If it was that powerful it should be able to blow out a raging fire completely, he theorized.
 However all of the times he performed the technique he was given chakra from Kurama, against his will or not.
 And at the moment all he had was sage chakra, but both were a form of chakra so it should be okay.

 Naruto just stood in the epicenter of the explosion, unharmed and uncaring that he had just destroyed a house to put out a fire.
 What mattered at the moment was making sure that everyone in the house was alright.
-And without sage chakra to locate anyone Naruto just relied on his eyes.
+And without sage chakra to locate anyone Naruto just relied on his senses.
 Now that he was able to open his eyes Naruto found that the entirety of the house was pitch black, due in part to him getting rid of all the fire, and destroying all the windows along with the walls.
 So now there was just a floor and a roof sitting on top of said floor.

 But without the crackling of fire, Naruto found that he could hear, and specifically he could hear crying.
 Tucked away in a corner of the wreckage was a small door nearly falling off its own hinges, a set of downward stairs visible behind it.
 Moving closer to the door and moving several beams out of the way, he cleared a path from what used to be the entrance hall of the building to what he guessed was the basement stairs.